ngs-docs/2021-GGG298/Week7-Git_and_GitHub_for_file_tracking_and_sharing/README.md

 Never fear!
 We can unwind it!

-First, you should generally test at least the syntax of your files before you commit. `snakemake -n` would have told you that this was a problematic change.
+First, you should generally test at least the syntax of your files before you commit. `snakemake -j 1 -n` would have told you that this was a problematic change.
 But we all make mistakes.
 So!
 Let's unwind (or "reset") the changes!

 First, undo the commit:
 ```